 Stand mixers are a tool that requires time and experimentation to develop the skill set that can take full advantage of the tasks the mixer can perform.
 While these are not push-button machines like a blender, the process of developing a productive relationship with a stand mixer shouldn't be overly burdensome.
-Accordingly, the ease of use category analyses the burden that these machines place on the user.
+Accordingly, the ease of use category analyses the machines' burden on the user.
 This metric covers a lot of ground in looking at the user interface, sturdiness, user experience, and cleanliness.
 As such, we weight this metric to 30% of the product's total score.

 While stand mixers are great for whipping, not all mixers are created equal in this regard.
-In order to develop a standardized analysis of how well mixers whip, we conducted two tests that evaluate the quality of aeration in both egg whites and cream.
-The egg whites are whipped until stiff peaks form and used in the sponge of a lemon chiffon layer cake.
+To develop a standardized analysis of how well mixers whip, we conducted two tests that evaluate the quality of aeration in both egg whites and cream.
+The egg whites are whipped until stiff peaks form and are used in the sponge of a lemon chiffon layer cake.
 When the sponge comes out of the oven, they are allowed to cool, and then their height is measured at the edge and the center.
 The air trapped in bubbles during the whipping process expands when heated in the oven and causes the batter to rise.
 Thus, the height of the sponge is a good indicator of how well the egg whites were whipped.
-The Profesional is about average for the class in this evaluation.
+The Professional is about average for the class in this evaluation.
 However, there was very little sagging in the middle of the sponge, which suggests a quality whip.

 Without going into a science lesson on fermentation, kneading is important because it makes the dough more elastic.
 This elasticity is better able to capture the CO2 that is created by the yeast and sugar in the dough.
-Knowledgeable bakers will object to this simplification of a complex process, but this is basically what's going on.
+Knowledgeable bakers will object to this simplification of a complex process, but this is basically what's happening.
 You want the dough to be springy and elastic, and kneading produces this outcome.
 If the dough lacks in this way, it will not be able to retain the CO2, and it will not rise.
-This failure produces dense bread that will likely result in feelings of frustration frustrated.
+This failure produces dense bread that will likely result in feelings of frustration.

-As was said above, kneading dough can be hard work; both for humans and machines.
+As was said above, kneading dough can be hard work, both for humans and machines.
 However, the 575-watt motor of the Professional lives up to its name.
 It kneads dough like a pro!
-As with whipping however, a machine with this much power can easily overdo it if not watched carefully.
+As with whipping, however, a machine with this much power can easily overdo it if not watched carefully.